 Those I do speak with, I trust.
 So, any personal phone calls that I share on the blog, I have reason to believe they are sincere in their intent, and I believe they are in some way connected to those who do know what is going on.
 As for myself, I am connected to no “source”, just to those who tell me they are.
 I will never reveal a “contact” of mine, or their “source” for the purpose of giving more grounds or proof of their claims.

 THE INFORMATION WITHIN THE “Chats & Posts”, “Rumors”, AND “Doozies” SECTIONS OF MY SITE ARE THE OPINIONS OF PEOPLE LIKE YOU WHO HEAR AND SHARE INFORMATION ON THIS AND OTHER DINAR-FOLLOWING SITES ON THE INTERNET.
-DO NOT USE THE OPINIONS EXPRESSED WITHIN THOSE SECTIONS AS REASONS TO GO OUT AND INVEST.
+DO NOT USE THE OPINIONS EXPRESSED WITHIN THOSE SECTIONS AS REASONS TO GO OUT AND BUY.
 SIMPLY READ THEM FOR INFORMATIONAL, REFERENCE, AND CORROBORATION PURPOSES ONLY!
-PLEASE DO NOT INVEST MORE THAN YOU CAN AFFORD TO LOSE, OR DO WITHOUT FOR ANY EXTENDED PERIOD OF TIME, IN ANY INVESTMENT YOU CHOOSE TO PARTICIPATE IN, INCLUDING THOSE CURRENCIES DISCUSSED ON THIS SITE.
+PLEASE DO NOT PURCHASE MORE THAN YOU CAN AFFORD TO LOSE, OR DO WITHOUT FOR ANY EXTENDED PERIOD OF TIME, IN ANYTHING YOU CHOOSE TO PARTICIPATE IN, INCLUDING THOSE CURRENCIES DISCUSSED ON THIS SITE.

-PLEASE BE AWARE THAT INVESTING IN IRAQI DINAR, IN ANY FOREIGN CURRENCY IS RISKY, AND COULD RESULT IN FINANCIAL LOSS.
-FOR A COMPLETE LIST OF THE POSSIBILITIES I FIND COULD HAPPEN WITH THIS INVESTMENT, PLEASE CLICK HERE.
+PLEASE BE AWARE THAT EXCHANGING FOR IRAQI DINAR, IN ANY FOREIGN CURRENCY IS RISKY, AND COULD RESULT IN FINANCIAL LOSS.

 Just take everything as a rumor and allow it to reveal itself over time.
 I have no hidden agenda for posting what I deem to be worthy reading.
-I’m just trying to make this difficult ride easier to follow for my family, friends, acquaintances, and anyone they deem to share this site with.
+I’m just trying to make this difficult ride easier to follow for my family, friends, acquaintances, followers, and anyone they deem to share this site with.
 I wish you all the very best!
-I hope this ride will end soon.
-It has definitely taken its toll… Dinar Daddy
+Dinar Daddy

 HISTORY OF THE “NEW IRAQI DINAR”